Barnstaple Health Centre

 - Community Adult Speech and Language Team

-- Complex Care Team comprising the Cluster Manager, Physiotherapists, Occupational Therapists, Reablement Nurses, Community Matron, District Nurse Lead, Social Workers, Elderly Care Doctor specialising in Falls, Creado Team and Dental Access
+- Complex Care Team comprising the Cluster Manager, Physiotherapists, Occupational Therapists, Reablement Nurses, Community Matron, District Nurse Lead, Social Workers, Elderly Care Doctor specialising in Falls and Dental Access

 - Occupational Health